resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 A virtual machine is one that is simply software and hardware working in concert to emulate a real machine.
 You can think of it as being a program pretending to be a computer.
-Much like your desktop computer can run many applications at the same time, such as ms-word, and excel, etc, a NeCTAR server can run many virtual machines at the same time.
+Much like your desktop computer can run many applications at the same time, such as ms-word, and excel, etc, a Research Cloud server can run many virtual machines at the same time.

 So here’s a question.
 You have a virtual machine running.
 It makes all kinds of changes to its hard drives.
 Which are simply files on the host server.
 What happens to those changes when you shut your virtual computer down?